scitran/client/Installation.md

 ### Flywheel Add-Ons

-You will also need to have the Flywheel Add-Ons library installed.
+You will also need to have the Flywheel Add-On installed.
 This is done once using

     stFlywheelAddons('install',true);